KeyboardKit/KeyboardKit/README.md

 * `emojis`
 * `custom(name)`

-You can bind these types to keyboard buttons to let the user switch between keyboard types, but since these types have no universal meaning, you have to implement the corresponding keyboards yourself.
+You can bind these types to keyboard buttons to let the user switch between different keyboard types.
+However, since they have no universal meaning but rather refer to a kind of keyboard, you have to implement the corresponding keyboards yourself.

-## Components and views
+## UIKit

-`KeyboardKit` comes with a bunch of component and views that can be composed into keyboard, e.g. `vertical and horizontal keyboard components`, `buttons`, `button rows`, `toolbars` etc.
+KeyboardKit has many UIKit component that can be composed into keyboards, e.g. `vertical and horizontal components`, `button rows`, `collection views`, `toolbars` etc.

-### UIKit

-Check out [this component guide][Components] and [this view guide][Views] for more information about available `UIKit` components and how to use them in `UIKit`-based keyboard extensions.
+Check out [this component guide][Components] and [this view guide][Views] for information on how to use these views and components in UIKit-based keyboard extensions.

-### SwiftUI
+## SwiftUI

-Since version `2.7.0`, KeyboardKit has limited support for `SwiftUI`, including new views and tools that helps you build keyboards in SwiftUI.
+Since version `2.7.0`, KeyboardKit has support for `SwiftUI`, with new tools and views that helps you build keyboards in SwiftUI.

-I will add readmes and of these later, but until then you can find all about them in the `SwiftUI` folder.
-The release notes also thoroughly describe the new features.
+SwiftUI will be a major boost for KeyboardKit, but currently contains a tiny set of views and components, like `buttons`, a `grid`, extensions etc.

+Due to a [Swift toolchain bug][Bug], SwiftUI support sadly have had to be moved to a separate library: [KeyboardKitSwiftUI][KeyboardKitSwiftUI].
+This is hopefully temporary, but until the bug is fixed, you have to add both `KeyboardKit` and `KeyboardKitSwiftUI` yo your SwiftUI-based keyboard.

+Please have a look at the [KeyboardKitSwiftUI][KeyboardKitSwiftUI] repo for more information about the SwiftUI-based parts of the library.

 ## Autocomplete

-KeyboardKit supports autocomplete, which means that you can add a toolbar that displays autocomplete suggestions for the currently typed text and replaces the current text in the text document proxy when a user taps a suggestion.
+KeyboardKit supports autocomplete, which means that your keyboard can have a toolbar that displays autocomplete suggestions and use it to replace the current text in the text document proxy when a user taps a suggestion.

 Check out [this guide][Autocomplete] for more information about how to implement autocomplete.

 ## Alerts

-Since keyboard extensions can't display `UIAlertController`s, you can use `KeyboardAlert` to alert messages on top of the keyboard.
+Since keyboard extensions can't display alerts, you can use `KeyboardAlert` to alert messages on top of the keyboard.
 You can use the built-in `ToastAlert` or create a custom one.

 ## Haptic Feedback

-`KeyboardKit` has a `HapticFeedback` enum that can be used to give users haptic feedback as they type.
+KeyboardKit has a `HapticFeedback` enum that can be used to give users haptic feedback as they type.
 It defines native feedback types like `selection changed`, `error`, `success` and makes them easily triggered.

 You can enable or disable haptic feedback by providing the `keyboardActionHandler` with a haptic feedback configuration.
-The default configuration is `none`, which disables haptic feedback.
+The default configuration is `none`, which means that no haptic feedback is used.

 Note that you have to enable open access for the keyboard for haptic feedback to work.

 ## Audio Feedback

-`KeyboardKit` has an `AudioFeedback` enun can be used to give users audio feedback as they type.
+KeyboardKit has an `AudioFeedback` enum that can be used to give users audio feedback as they type.
 It defines native system sounds and makes them easily triggered.

 You can enable or disable audio feedback by providing the `keyboardActionHandler` with a audio feedback configuration.
 The default configuration is `standard`, which means that standard audio feedback will be triggered as users type.